 Some routers come with their own set of parental controls in their dashboard.
 Here are a few routers that we recommend, which take parental controls seriously:

 - EERO Home Mesh Router.
-More coverage than the PCWRT.
+Great, expandable coverage for larger homes.
 Decent parental controls for screen time and content filtering.

 - Circle with Disney acts as an accessory to your router, giving you strong parental controls.
 It’s not a router, but connects to your router.
 Easy-to-use app for you to exert screen time and app control over your kid.